 There is the seven so-called Merchant Princes that together act as the ruling body of Port Nyanzaru.
 So, what about them?

 They all are filthy rich and apparently, in Port Nyanzaru, it’s all it takes.
-How they managed to obtain so much wealth, despite their city being under Amnian control only nine years ago is superfluous I guess.
+How they managed to obtain so much wealth, despite their city being under Amnian (fantasy spanish) control only nine years ago is superfluous I guess.
 What we know is that they each have a monopoly on something that is supposed to bring them a really high income.

 So let’s see how fares Port Nyanzaru’s economy: